Frequently Asked

 At what stage of the project cycle does the Gap Fund provide support?

 The Gap Fund provides technical assistance for planning, strategy development and early-stage project definition and pre-feasibility.
-It does not provide support beyond project feasibility assessment stage, including implementation financing.
-However, proposals that are approved for Gap Fund support would also benefit from facilitation for potential matchmaking opportunities with the WB, EIB, GIZ and other project preparation and financing facilities for later stage project support.
+It does Not provide support beyond project feasibility assessment stage, nor implementation financing.
+However, proposals that are approved for Gap Fund support would also benefit from facilitation for potential matchmaking opportunities with the WB, EIB, GIZ and other project preparation and financing facilities for later stage project support and or implementation.

 In practice, how does the application and selection process work?

-As a first step the applicant should ensure the project proposal meets the eligibility criteria for Gap Fund support.
-Second an Expression of Interest form must be completed and submitted either directly by the city or local government, or if not, with explicit approval from the city or local government.
-Third, the applicant will be informed as to whether the submission meets the eligibility criteria of the Gap Fund and has been shortlisted for further follow-up or is not being considered further by the Gap Fund.
+As a first step, the applicant should ensure the project proposal meets the eligibility criteria for Gap Fund support.
+Secondly, an Expression of Interest form must be completed and submitted either directly by the city or local government, or if not, with explicit approval from the city or local government.
+Thirdly, the applicant will be informed as to whether the submission meets the eligibility criteria of the Gap Fund and has been shortlisted for further follow-up or has not been considered further by the Gap Fund.

-If not shortlisted, and consent is given by the applicant in the EOI, the Gap Fund Secretariat will share the application with other Gap Fund partners, GCOM, ICLEI, C40, CCFLA and other potential sources of project support.
+If not shortlisted, and consent is given by the applicant in the Expression of Interest (EOI), the Gap Fund Secretariat will share the application with other Gap Fund partners, Global Covenant of Mayors for Climate and Energy (GCoM), the City Climate Finance Leadership Alliance (CCFLA), C40 Cities Climate Leadership Group (C40), and ICLEI (Local Governments for Sustainability). and other potential sources of project support.

-If shortlisted, the applicant will be contacted by either the WB or EIB Gap Fund Technical Secretariats or Regional teams to set up an exploratory call to discuss the background, details and scope of the application.
+If shortlisted, the applicant will be contacted by either the WB or EIB Gap Fund Technical Secretariats to set up an exploratory call to discuss the background, details and scope of the project.
 Depending on the outcome of this call, either the WB or EIB regional teams will then work with the applicant to develop a detailed application to the Gap Fund.

 What may increase my chances to be considered for Gap Fund support?